-Planning Code Section 295 generally prohibits new structures above 40 feet in height that would cast additional shadows on open space that is under the jurisdiction of the San Francisco Recreation and Park Commission between one hour after sunrise and one hour before sunset, at any time of the year, unless that shadow would not result in a significant adverse effect on the use of the open space.
+Planning Code Section 295 generally prohibits new structures above 40 feet in height that would cast additional shadows on open space that is under the jurisdiction of the San Francisco Recreation and Park Department between one hour after sunrise and one hour before sunset, at any time of the year, unless that shadow would not result in a significant adverse effect on the use of the open space.
 The Western SoMa PEIR determined that implementation of the Western SoMa Community Plan would have a significant and unavoidable impact related to the creation of new shadows in a manner that would substantially affect outdoor recreation facilities or other public areas.
 No mitigation measures were identified in the PEIR.

-The proposed project would demolish an existing 20-foot-tall commercial building and construct a fivestory, 55-foot tall building (63 feet to the top of the elevator/mechanical/stair penthouses).
-The Planning Department prepared a preliminary shadow fan analysis37 and determined that the proposed project would not cast shadow on any properties under the jurisdiction of the San Francisco Recreation and Park Commission at any time during the year.38

-The proposed project would shade portions of nearby streets, sidewalks, and private properties in the project vicinity at different times of day throughout the year.
-Shadows on streets and sidewalks would be transitory in nature, would not exceed levels commonly expected in urban areas, and would be considered a less-than-significant impact under CEQA.
+The proposed project would demolish an existing two-story commercial building and construct a 64-foot-tall mixed-use building and a 45-foot-tall residential building.
+The Planning Department prepared a preliminary shadow fan analysis and determined that the proposed project would not cast any new shadow on San Francisco Recreation and Park Department properties or other publically accessible open spaces.43 The proposed project would shade portions of nearby streets, sidewalks, and private properties in the project vicinity at different times of the day throughout the year.
+However, shadows on streets and sidewalks would be transitory in nature, would not exceed levels commonly expected in urban areas, and would be considered a less-than-significant impact under CEQA.
 Although occupants of nearby properties may regard the increase in shadow as undesirable, the limited increase in shading of private properties as a result of the proposed project would not be considered a significant impact under CEQA.